- I. Introduction to Adding Texture to Coloring Pages

 4. Can I add texture using digital coloring methods?

 Absolutely!
-With digital coloring methods, you have access to various brushes and textures that can help you achieve realistic-lookin
+With digital coloring methods, you have access to various brushes and textures that can help you achieve realistic-looking textures in your artwork.

 5. Are there any specific techniques for adding texture with watercolors?